-An Alternative loan is a private loan separate from any federal loans the student may already be borrowing.
-Students are encouraged to exhaust all federal student loans offered to them prior to using an Alternative/Private loan.
+A non-federal student loan is a private loan separate from any federal loans the student may already be borrowing.
+Students are encouraged to exhaust all federal student loans offered to them prior to using a non-federal loan.
 The annual loan maximum would be the total Cost of Attendance minus the offered financial aid.
 It is up to the student to apply for the loan and work with the loan company to be approved.
 Please note that the student may need a cosigner.
 Once the loan has been fully approved, the loan company will contact SVC’s Financial Aid Office, where the loan will be certified for up to as much as the student is eligible to receive (Cost of Attendance minus financial aid being received).

-The following list of lenders are the lenders our current students have used most often:
+The following Web site contains a list of lenders that our current students have used most often: